MScholtes/PS2EXE/README.md

 ```

 ## Changes:
+### 1.0.15 / 2025-01-05
+- if used only in Powershell Core the module has not to be installed in Powershell 5.1 too

 ### 1.0.14 / 2024-09-15
 - new parameter -? for compiled executables to show the help of the original Powershell script
 - in GUI mode window titles are the application title (when set compiling with parameter -title)